joseferben/joseferben.com/content/posts/migrating-from-nextjs-to-remix.md

 draft = false
 +++

 I recently migrated a Next.js project to Remix in order to improve performance and maintainability.
-These are 8 reasons why you should or should not use Remix.
+These are 8 reasons why you should and should not use Remix.

 <!--more-->